fablabbcn/smartcitizen-docs/docs/Guides/data/Handling calibration data.md

         }
       ]
     ```

+    In the versions information, data is stored based on the IDs of the sensors and a naming convention to understand were they are connected to or what they are.
+It is easier to understand the naming convention with an example:

+    - `AS_48_01`: Alphasense Electrochemical sensor, connected to the ADC with address `48`, with the Working Electrode connected to the channel 0 of the ADC, and the Auxiliary Electrode connected to the channel 1 of the ADC.
+The logic is explained below:
+        - `AS` refers to Alphasense.
+This implies that the rest of the name is going to be on the format `X_YZ`
+        - `48` refers to the ADC (analog to digital converter) I2C address.
+Since we only store the raw data values from the ADC, we use the ADC I2C address to refer to the needed channels
+        - `01` are the two channels from the ADC in question that are used for measuring the WE and AE from the Alphasense sensor

 - `forwarding`: if this device needs to be forwarded to another data platform.
 Current supported platforms are specified in [the connectors](https://github.com/fablabbcn/smartcitizen-data/tree/master/connectors) folder

 ### Alternative method